semagnum/blint/README.md

 ## Creating your own rules

-Each rule should be defined as follows:
+### Creating by using the form
+There is now a form in the add-on preferences panel.
+Once you have an external config (you can always save a text file of "whatever name.json"), you can create a new rule by clicking the "Create Rules" button.

+Here are the properties:

-- enabled (optional) - a boolean that determines whether the rule is enabled by default.
+- Enabled by default - determines whether the rule is enabled by default.
 Defaults to `true`.
-- description: a short description of the rule, listed with each issue.
+- Description: a short description of the rule, listed with each issue.
 - Severity icon (optional): the string name of a Blender icon* used to display the severity of the issue.
 The following icons available: `[ERROR, INFO]`, with errors shown at the top.
 "INFO" is the default.
 - Category icon: name of a Blender icon* used to display the category of the issue, such as "OBJECT_DATA".
+- Iterable expression: Python code that evaluates to a list of Blend data (such as each scene or object in a blend file).
+If provided, multiple issues can be found from one rule.
+- Iterable variable: variable name that can be used to reference an element.
+If you provide `my_scene`, you can use `my_scene` to reference any given scene in your issue expression and fix statements.
+Note: The algorithm relies on a simple text replacement for the issue and fix expressions, so be careful (for example, an iterable variable "o" will replace every "o" in the issue expression and fix statement, which can be problematic.)
+- Iterable identifier expression (optional): the attribute of each iterable element to be used with the description.
+`name` is default.
-- issue_expr: a Python expression that evaluates to True if the issue is present, False otherwise.
+- Issue expression: a Python expression that evaluates to `True` if the issue is present, `False` otherwise.
-- fix_expr (optional): Python statement(s) that fix(es) the issue.
+- Fix statements (optional): Python statement(s) that fix(es) the issue.
 A rule should only have a fix if it meets the following conditions (Otherwise, the resolution should be left to the user's discretion):
   - the fix will always work (no errors)
   - the fix is always what the user would want
   - the fix will remove the issue

+### Creating by editing the config directly
+Each rule should be defined as follows:

+- `enabled` (optional) - a boolean that determines whether the rule is enabled by default.
+Defaults to `true`.
+- `description`: a short description of the rule, listed with each issue.
+- `severity_icon` (optional): the name of the Blender icon used to display the severity of the issue.
+The following icons available: `[ERROR, INFO]`, with errors shown at the top of the issues list.
+"INFO" is the default.
+- `category_icon`: name of a Blender icon* used to display the category of the issue, such as "OBJECT_DATA".
-- iterable_expr (optional): a string of Python code that evaluates to a list of  properties.
+- `iterable_expr` (optional): a string of Python code that evaluates to a list of  properties.
 If provided, multiple issues can be found from one rule.
-- iterable_var (optional): when provided, any instance of `iterable_var` in `issue_expr` or `fix_expr` will be replaced with the value of `iterable_expr`.
+- `iterable_var` (optional): when provided, any instance of `iterable_var` in `issue_expr` or `fix_expr` will be replaced with the value of `iterable_expr`.
 It is just a simple match replacement, so be careful (for example, the `iterable_var` "o" will replace every "o".)
-- prop_label_expr (optional): If `iterable_var` is used, then `prop_label_expr` is the attribute of each iterable element to be used with the description.
+- `prop_label_expr` (optional): If `iterable_var` is used, then `prop_label_expr` is the attribute of each iterable element to be used with the description.
 For example, "name" with `iterable_var` "bpy.data.objects" means that each object's `name` will be shown in the description).
 Otherwise, Python that evaluates it to a string used to label the issue.
+- `issue_expr`: a Python expression that evaluates to True if the issue is present, False otherwise.
+- `fix_expr` (optional): Python statement(s) that fix(es) the issue.
+A rule should only have a fix if it meets the following conditions (Otherwise, the resolution should be left to the user's discretion):
+  - the fix will always work (no errors)
+  - the fix is always what the user would want
+  - the fix will remove the issue

 Example Config:
 ```json